 - Don't forget encouraging your grandchildren to show love to their siblings - in big and small ways.

-- Help them learn to pray for children at school who may not be kind to them - help them learn to be a friend to someone who really needs a friend . . . even if it is difficult to do so.
+- Help them learn to pray for children at school and/or in their neighborhood who may not be kind to them - help them learn to be a friend to someone who really needs a friend . . . even if it is difficult to do so.